-- State funding, known as Quality Basic Education (QBE), is critical to funding educational programs.
-For the 2020-2021 school year there was an 11% austerity reduction in the QBE formula remitted to School Districts.
-With the downturn in the economy from COVID-19 the state experienced a large loss of revenue.
-As K-12 education is the largest part of the state budget, reductions were inevitable.
-This resulted in a reduction of funding for the School District of \$1.1 million.
-The receipt of CARES funds of \$180,645 helped offset only a small portion of this decrease in funding.
-Furlough days were implemented in the 2020-2021 school year; five days for School District employees and seven days for administrative staff. - Approximately 74.7% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2020.
+- Approximately 80.3% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2021.
 With such personnel heavy expenses, it is difficult to offset mandated expense increases such as TRS and health insurance premium expenses.
 The School District consistently evaluates how funds can be spent smarter and more effectively to ensure that students receive a quality education from effective personnel. - The School District has intergovernmental agreements with Walton County School District for the education of student residents in Zone 5.
-The current agreement is through June 30, 2021.
+The current agreement is through June 30, 2025.
 The School District also has an intergovernmental agreement with Newton County School District for the education of student residents of Newton County.
 This agreement was initially made in May 2007, renewed in November 2012 and in February 2018, and is effective through November 2025.
 The tax dollars follow the child as outlined in each intergovernmental agreement.
 Each agreement is expected to be renegotiated prior to the effective date. - In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
 The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which compromise the tax base of all levels of government.
-The School District anticipates significant financial challenges going forward due to anticipated reductions of state revenue appropriations to local School Districts as well as increased costs related to the COVID-19 pandemic.
+The School District anticipates significant financial challenges going forward such as increased costs related to the COVID-19 pandemic.
 The costs relate to masks, thermometers, disinfectants, signage for social distancing, deep cleaning as well as an increased need for substitutes due to both quarantine requirements as well as illness.